johnmarion1126/mental-note/README.md

-# twitter-clone
+# Notes
-A twitter clone made with next.js.
+A note taking app made with next.js.